-Since PlayerUnknown’s Battleground hasn’t been officially released and is still in its developing stages, meeting this requirement is a must.
+Since PlayerUnknown’s Battleground is one of the more demanding games of the current generation, meeting these requirements are a must.
 Players who are playing it on setups that just pass the minimum requirements, we have some news for you.
 Lag is imminent.
 However, if you lag is related to your network, then check out Kill Ping.

 PUBG System Requirements

 One way for you to get rid of the lag and FPS drops is to drop your settings to the lowest possible ones available.
 However, there is a possibility that the problem will still exist.
 The best possible solution for you is to upgrade your PC to PUBG’s recommended system requirements.
 For more details, check out the list below: